Natchez Police Chief Walter Armstrong to retire in early 2021 - Mississippi's Best Community Newspaper

 Gibson made the announcement of Armstrong’s impending retirement during a Wednesday evening Facebook live video post.

-“We are so proud of Chief Armstrong and over the last three years he has done a stellar job of coming in to Natchez and making various improvements in our department and making a genuine rapport the citizens of Natchez,” Gibson said.
+“We are so proud of Chief Armstrong and over the last three years he has done a stellar job of coming in to Natchez and making various improvements in our department and making a genuine rapport with the citizens of Natchez,” Gibson said.
 “When I got elected mayor Chief Armstrong privately informed me that he was planning to retire soon and I pleaded with him to stick around to please allow me to get my feet wet and get them on the ground and he agreed to.”

 Armstrong has served as the Natchez police chief since August 2017 after an eight-year stint as Vicksburg Police Chief, which was after he had retired from a 25-year career in the Mississippi Highway Patrol.